explooo/pokedex/README.md

 # Pokedex

-This is a Flutter application that identifies Pokemons from images.
+This is a Flutter application that identifies Pokemons from images using image classification.

 ## Features